tunogya/abandon-website/docs/policies/1-Legal/1-terms-of-use.md

 ## 1. Registration and Access

 You must be at least 13 years old to use the Services.
-If you are under 18 you must have your parent or legal guardian’s permission to use the Services.
+If you are under 18 you must have your parent or legal guardian's permission to use the Services.
 If you use the Services on behalf of another person or entity, you must have the authority to accept the Terms on their behalf.
 You must provide accurate and complete information to register for an account.
 You may not make your access credentials or account available to others outside your organization, and you are